fbpx

 • Seals and gaskets: Sealing gaps with acoustical sealant or specialized gaskets in walls (like windows or electrical outlets), ceilings, and floors can help to prevent sound transmission.

-• Exterior noises: placing fencing or dense vegetation between the noise source and the building can help minimize the outside sounds from entering in.
+• Exterior noises: Placing fencing or dense vegetation between the noise source and the building can help minimize the outside sounds from entering in.

 Here is a fence, a common noise barrier in residential areas.